TheGrumpyCAT/blog/content/posts/introduction_to_xss.md

 In Reflected XSS, the malicious script comes from the current HTTP request.The attacker's payload is a part of request that is sent to the web server.The Web server includes the data in the immidiate response in an unsafe way.
 Example :
 Let's consider the user makes request to some webpage (say, `https://myinsecurewebsite.com?message=hello)` and the server responds with " &lt;p&gt; the message is  hello&lt;/P&gt;"
-If the application doesn't process the data then we can send  malicious content in message parameter.
+We can send  malicious content in message parameter.
 `https://myinsecurewebsite.com?message=<script> malicious content ... </script>`

 ### Stored XSS